-This August, Nationally-recognized disabled patient advocate Peter Morley is joining forces with organizations and partners at the federal, state and local levels, to create and amplify education, advocacy training, and digital content that raises awareness of how health care touches every issue in Americans’ lives.
+In August 2023, Health Care Awareness Month (@HealthCareMonth on Twitter and ALL platforms) returns as Nationally-recognized disabled patient advocate Peter Morley continues his advocacy.
+Along with organizations and partners at the federal, state and local levels, HCAM ’23 will create and amplify education, advocacy training, and digital content that raises awareness of how health care touches every issue in Americans’ lives.

-Peter’s ultimate goal is to use his platform to lift up the work being done on health care, and establish August as “National Health Care Awareness Month.”
+HCAM’s ultimate goal is to lift up work being done on health care, and establish August as “National Health Care Awareness Month.”

 What Is Health Care Awareness Month?

-Health Care Awareness Month, co-founded by Peter Morley and Rachel Brody, is an effort to raise awareness of the work being done to improve health care in America.
+Health Care Awareness Month, co-founded by Peter Morley and Rachel Brody (and with support from their canine companions Anjelika and Tony) , is an effort to raise awareness of the work being done to improve health care in America.
 It will feature panel discussions, advocacy training, informational sessions, digital content and videos featuring legislative efforts to improve health care, and more.

 How Can I Help?